-- incentive/reward systems linked to objective parameters that allow merit and performance to be recognised.
+- references are associated on the basis of their professional category and geographical area; - incentive/reward systems linked to objective parameters that allow merit and performance to be recognised.

 5.2 Personnel segmentation

 The Policies are based on personnel segmentation logics that allow the principles of merit and fairness to be defined operationally in order to differentiate the total remuneration in an appropriate manner, as well as to provide for specific mechanisms for its payment for the different clusters of personnel, with particular focus on those with regulatory relevance for which more stringent requirements are envisaged.